lukstafi/navi-parens/README.md

 # navi-parens README

-Navi Parens is a Visual Studio Code extension that provides structured code navigation similar to what's available in Emacs.
+_Navi Parens_ is a Visual Studio Code extension that provides structured code navigation similar to what's available in Emacs.
 It also provides additional key bindings for moving the cursor without "fingers leaving the home row".

-Navi Parens also provides Markmacs Mode, which emulates TeXmacs-like WYSIWYG editing capabilities within preview panes by simply updating the document directly.
+_Navi Parens_ also provides _Markmacs Mode_, which emulates TeXmacs-like WYSIWYG editing capabilities within preview panes by simply updating the document directly.
 When the cursor position changes, a cursor-scope marker are moved with it.
-Moreover, Markmacs-Mode adds commands such as "cycle-through" which replaces a token to the left of the cursor with its alternatives.
+Moreover, _Markmacs Mode_ adds commands such as "cycle-through" which replaces a token to the left of the cursor with its alternatives.

 ## Keywords